Vaibhav0120/IoT-Workshop/README.md

    - Create a new channel with the following fields:
      - **Field 1**: Temperature
      - **Field 2**: Humidity
-   - In the private view, add two widgets for Temperature and Humidity.
+   - In the private view, add 2 Widgets for Temperature and Humidity.
 Set:
      - **Min Value**: 0
      - **Max Value**: 100